TimNooteboom/vuejs-calculator/README.md

 ********
 Fix: divide by zero
 Make a calculator component
-Make it composition api
+Make it all use composition api
 Make font smaller if length > ?
+Get a product then click 'del'
+Fix CSS for buttons

 Possible improvements: